kx4x/tmdb-cli/README.md

 - `npm run start`: Runs the compiled version
 - `npm run dev`: Runs directly with ts-node

-## 🤝 Contributing

-1. Fork the project
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the ISC License.
 See the `LICENSE` file for details.